melling/kaggle/notes/feature_engineering.md

 F-value measures the linear dependency between featues and target.
 The score might underestimate the relationship if it's non-linear.

+"To find the best value of K, you can fit multiple models with increasing values of K, then choose the smallest K with validation score above some threshold or some other criteria.
+A good way to do this is loop over values of K and record the validation scores for each iteration."

 ### L1 Regularization (LASSO)

 As the strength of regularization increases, features which are less important for predicting the target are set to zero.